saketh-n/dockerized-flask/README.md

 - Using Docker Compose to manage multi-container applications.
 - Implementing best practices for a production-ready Docker setup, including multi-stage builds and environment variable management.
 - Understanding the importance of containerization in ensuring consistent and reproducible development environments.
+- Integrating a PostgreSQL database with Flask.
+- Setting up a reverse proxy with Nginx.
+- Creating and using Docker networks for service isolation.

 ## Why Use Docker?